DMGambone/NFLBlitzDataEditor.Core/docs/blitz2k-arcade.md

-# NFL Blitz 2k data file layout
+# NFL Blitz 2k Game Editor

 ## Player Record
 A single player's information is stored in a block of data that is 92 bytes long.
 This information is loaded into the `Player` model.